cs-fullstack-2019-spring/java-basics2-ic-Kevin-CodeCrew/README.md

 Create a program that asks a user “How awesome is Kenn and Kevin”.
 Create a loop that will not quit until they enter “very awesome”.

 ### Challenge:
-Refactor Exercise 4 so that it will work regardless of the cause of the text entered
+Refactor Exercise 4 so that it will work regardless of the case of the text entered